Affiliate links on Android Authority may earn us a commission. Learn more.

 Back in the Google Home app, tap the plus icon in the top-left corner, select the Set up device option, and then choose New devices.
 Follow on-screen instructions, including naming your device and connecting it to your Wi-Fi network.
 Have your Wi-Fi name and password handy.

 We should note that there’s an automatic discovery process, and it’s possible that Home won’t detect your speaker.
 In that case, make sure that your phone, speaker, and Wi-Fi router are close enough together to ensure a good signal, then try the setup process again.
 If you have a lot of devices linked to your router (especially a Wi-Fi 5 router), the problem could be oversaturation, preventing new devices from connecting.
+We recommend a Wi-Fi 6 or 6E mesh router for smart homes.

 Read next: The best Google products you can buy